 After we enjoy breakfast together, we spend the day getting to know what life on the island of Flores is like with a visit to Cecer Village, where the clan-based Manggarai speak their own dialect.
 Though their tribal population rose to a half million in the 20th century, their numbers have dwindled somewhat in recent years, and village elders are working hard to preserve their culture.

 We witness Caci dancing, a sport in which masked men wield whips in stylized combat that is meant to symbolize the unity of men and women in creation.
-Then, we learn how palm sugar is produced and watch villagers pounding homegrown coffee beans into powder.
-As we talk with the locals, we’ll enjoy a richer understanding of village life and Manggarai culture.
+Then, we watch villagers pounding homegrown coffee beans into powder and learn about their seasonal crops.
+As we talk with the locals, we'll enjoy a richer understanding of village life and Manggarai culture.

 We return to Labuan Bajo this afternoon for lunch together, and the balance of the day is at leisure.
 Perhaps you'll snorkel at nearby Bidadari Island or stroll among the stalls of the ocean-side market for local favorites such as fried locally-caught squid or martabak pancakes, stuffed with chocolate, cheese, fruit, and nuts.